 calendar.

-In this 8-week workshop, participants are invited to explore their creative body through a number of embodied practices.
-In each session, we will explore individual and group movement facilitated through imaginative instructions based on a specific theme, including introspection, communication, rhythm and playfulness.
-For us, movement is a way to experiment with the body as a site of sensation, emotion, memory and creativity.
-We will encourage you to inhabit your body through those various layers.
+In this class, participants are invited to experiment with their creative body through a number of embodied practices.
+We explore individual and group facilitated through imaginative instructions based on different themes including introspection, connection, rhythm and playfulness.

 supporters.